A Riemann-Roch formula for singular reductions by circle actions: Geometry of the zero level set of the moment map

-Let the setting be as in Section \ref{sec:2.3}.
-From now on, we restrict to the case $G=S^1$ and work under the identification $\g\simeq\R$ given in \eqref{identfla}.
+Let $(M,\omega)$ be a compact symplectic manifold of dimension $2n$ on which $G=S^1$ acts in a Hamiltonian fashion with moment map $\J: M \to \g^\ast\simeq \R$.
 In this section, we will study the geometry of $\J^{-1}(\{0\})$ using a local normal form theorem for the $S^1$-action, and introduce corresponding retractions that will be needed later for the implementation of homotopy arguments.
 We begin by introducing some general notation that will be frequently used. \begin{notat} \emph{We denote by $\F$ the set of all connected components of the fixed point set $M^{S^1}\subset M$.
 Given $F\in \F$, we write $\J(F)\in \R$ for the constant value of the moment map $\J:M\to \R$ on $F$.
 Furthermore, we introduce the following subsets of $\F$:

 We say that $F\in\F$ is \emph{positive definite} if $F\in \F_+$, \emph{negative definite} if $F\in \F_-$, \emph{definite} if $F\in\F_\mathrm{def}$ and \emph{indefinite} if $F\in\F_\mathrm{indef}$.} For the connected components $F\in \F$ in $\J^{-1}(\{0\})$ satisfying $\J(F)=0$ we set